Elizabeth Edwards: Professional life

-Edwards began her career as a judicial law clerk for a federal judge.
+Edwards began her career as a judicial law clerk for a federal judge Joseph Calvitt Clarke Jr..
 She then moved to Nashville, Tennessee, in 1978 to become an associate at the law firm of Harwell Barr Martin & Sloan.
 In 1981, she and her husband moved their family to Raleigh, where she worked in the Office of the Attorney General and at the law firm Merriman Nicholls and Crampton.
 She kept the last name Anania until 1996, when she retired from the practice of law following the death of her son Wade; she changed her name to Elizabeth Anania Edwards in his memory.
 Following her retirement from law, she devoted much of her time to the administration of the Wade Edwards Foundation.
 She taught legal writing as an adjunct instructor at the University of North Carolina School of Law and worked as a substitute teacher in the Wake County Public Schools.
 In August 2009, she opened a furniture store in Chapel Hill.

 In September 2006, Random House published her first book, Saving Graces: Finding Solace and Strength from Friends and Strangers, which focused on the ways different communities have helped her through the trials of her life, from her itinerant military childhood to the death of her son and her early bout with breast cancer.
 In May 2009, Random House published her second book, Resilience: Reflections on the Burdens and Gifts of Facing Life's Adversities, in which she discussed the return of her illness, the deaths of her father and son and the effect of those events on her marriage, her husband's infidelity, and the state of healthcare in America.
 Both books were bestsellers.

 Political activity

-During much of 2004, Edwards joined her husband, United States Democratic Vice Presidential nominee John Edwards, on the campaign trail.
+During much of 2004, Edwards joined her husband, United States Democratic vice presidential nominee John Edwards, on the campaign trail.
 She took a similar role in her husband's 2008 presidential bid, and was one of his closest advisers.

 Edwards disagreed with her husband on the topic of same-sex marriage.
 She became a vocal advocate in 2007 when she stated: "I don't know why someone else's marriage has anything to do with me.
 I'm completely comfortable with gay marriage."

 On June 10, 2008, it was revealed that Edwards would be advising her husband's former rival and eventual Democratic nominee, Barack Obama, on healthcare issues.
 Her husband also endorsed Obama during the later stages of the 2008 primary season.

 Edwards became a senior fellow at the American Progress Action Fund and testified before Congress about healthcare reform on its behalf.